 - To determine whether adequate capacity is available for a (re)development project in the unincorporated county that is served by a municipal wastewater system, Pinellas County will utilize the level of service standards adopted by the municipal service provider.

-Amendments to the Comprehensive Plan and requests for (re)development shall be evaluated according to the following guidelines:
+Amendments to the Comprehensive Plan and requests for (re)development shall be evaluated with consideration for their:

-- Contribute to a condition of public hazard as described in the Comprehensive Plan.
+- Contribution to a condition of a public hazard as described in the Comprehensive Plan.

-- Aggravate any existing condition of public facility deficiencies, as described in the Comprehensive Plan.
+- Aggravation of any existing condition of public facility deficiencies, as described in the Comprehensive Plan.

-- Generate public facility demands that may exceed capacity increases planned in the capital improvement program described in the annual budget.
+- Generation of public facility demands that may exceed capacity increases planned in the capital improvement program described in the annual budget.

-- Conform to land uses as shown on the Future Land Use Map.
+- Conformity to land uses as shown on the Future Land Use Map.

-- Accommodate public demands based upon adopted level of service standards and attempts to meet specified measurable objectives when public facilities are provided by developers.
+- Accommodation of public demands based upon adopted level of service standards and attempts to meet specified measurable objectives when public facilities are provided by developers.

-- Demonstrate financial feasibility when public facilities will be provided, in part or whole, by Pinellas County.
+- Demonstration of financial feasibility when public facilities will be provided, in part or whole, by Pinellas County.